 India is popularly known as the spice bowl of the world because of the spice route, which sprang up in India thousands of years ago.
-And this is considered as a proof that spices were one of our products which were exported earlier.
-Even in the present-day market, Indian is one of the major exporters of spices, and the spice export business is one that flourishes within the country.
+And this is considered as proof that spices were one of our products which were exported earlier.
+Even in the present-day market, India is one of the major exporters of spices, and the spice export business is one that flourishes within the country.

 Spice Export Business in India

 Indian Spices are in demand all around the world for their strong flavor and superior quality.
-Being the world’s largest consumers of spices, we, Indians require a large variety of flavors and spices to make our food delicious and nourish ourselves.
+Being the world’s largest consumers of spices, we, Indians require a large variety of flavors and spices to make our food delicious and nourish us.
 Several small landowners and farmers have preferred cultivating spices as these crops take up less space and yield better returns.
-Consequently, India is the world’s largest spice producer, cultivator, which delivers over 75 of the world’s 109 different spices.
+Consequently, India is the world’s largest spice producer, and cultivator, which delivers over 75 of the world’s 109 different spices.

 Following are the most common ways to start a spice export business are: